ianmorgan/graph-store/docs/index.md

 curl -H "Content-Type: application/graphql" -X POST  http://localhost:7002/schema/starwars -d @starwars.schema
 ```

-_Note the API doesn't worry about the semantics of HTTP verbs - its simply GET for simple operations
+_Note the API doesn't worry about the semantics of HTTP verbs - its simply GET for basic operations
 or POST for anything that needs a body_

-In the schema, each 'type' is treated as a distinct document types.
+In the schema, each 'type' is treated as a distinct document type.
 An 'interface' is a read only document.
 So in this case we now have
-a readonly 'Character' document, and updatable 'Human' and 'Droid' documents.
+a read only 'Character' document, and updatable 'Human' and 'Droid' documents.
 An example 'Droid'
 document in JSON could be:

 ```json